samus42/tkk/penispuzzle.md

 It's a giant penis.
 Welcome to the *Penis Puzzle*.

-**Hint: If you're a Hunter with Bone of Ao, put them on now.**
+**Hint: If you're a Hunter with Bones of Ao, put them on now.**

+**Hint: If you're a Hunter with Boner of Ao, you're in the wrong place, the porn taping is down the hall on the right.**

 Now if you look directly underneath you, there's a ledge.
 The last Calcified Fragment is on the right hand side.
 Go ahead and drop down.
 Ok, now that you slid off, try again.
 This will happen a lot, but you won't really understand what's happening until you successfully land.
 So go ahead, I'll wait.

 *zzzzzzzzzZZZZZzzzzzzzz*

 Sorry, caught a quick nap there.
 Ok, now that you've landed successfully.
 Let's take a quick look at our surroundings.
-Hopefully by now you've noticed the wall slants.
+Hopefully by now you've noticed that the wall slants.
 What you should look closely at is where the wall meets the ledge.
 It's not a corner, it's a curve.
 This means if you slide along the wall at all, most likely your downward velocity will turn into horizontal velocity and launch you right off the ledge.

 I'll give it to Oryx, this was pretty clever.
 If you've played other games with jumping at all, you've been trained to aim where the ledge meets the wall.
 That will get you killed here.
 Instead set your aim point to the edge of the ledge.